-I've studied nanotechnology, biomimicry, systems theory, shadow work, human performance, leadership coaching, business, sales, marketing, meditation and mindfulness, family constellations, ancestral reclamation and lineage repair, and the vast terrain of trauma.
+I've studied nanotechnology, biomimicry, systems theory, shadow work, human performance, leadership coaching, business, sales, marketing, meditation and mindfulness, family constellations, ancestral reclamation and lineage repair, and the vast terrain of the field of trauma.

-The key here is that not only have I studied—and in certain instances trained professionally—but I've experimented on myself, unrelentingly, and have integrated and embodied the wisdom I carry through countless ordinary and non-ordinary direct experiences.
+The key here is that not only have I studied—and in certain instances trained informally or formally—but I've experimented on myself, unrelentingly, and have integrated and embodied the wisdom I carry through countless ordinary and non-ordinary direct experiences.

-I had two near death experiences before the age of eight—and lived for most of my life unknowingly locked in a prison of severe mental and emotional anguish and spiritual distress, due to the unresolved and unconscious impact of these traumatic experiences on my psyche and identity structure.
+Before the age of eight I had two life-critical near death experiences and lived for most of my life unknowingly locked in a prison of severe mental and emotional anguish—and spiritual distress—due to the unresolved (and unconscious) impact of these traumatic experiences on my psyche and identity structure.

-I've dry fasted and fasted with water, juice, and fruits for days, weeks and months at a time, studied and tracked the effects of specific herbs on my physiology, vision quested, apprenticed with teachers, assisted souls in transitioning from this plane, and guided others in accessing and navigating non-ordinary states of consciousness—both with and without mind-altering substances.
+I've dry fasted and fasted with water, juice, and fruits for days, weeks and months at a time, studied and tracked the effects of specific herbs on my physiology, apprenticed with teachers, assisted souls in transitioning from this plane, and guided others in accessing and navigating non-ordinary states of consciousness—both with and without plant aids.

-I've pulled the proverbial power cord on relationships and versions of self that were no longer congruent, consciously choosing to take the flamethrower to the seemingly safe and familiar internal and external structures of my life.
+I've pulled the proverbial power cord on relationships and versions of life that were no longer congruent, consciously choosing to take the flamethrower to the seemingly safe and familiar internal and external structures of my life, when necessary.

-I've loved, had my heart broken, suffered from depression, dark nights of the soul, been manipulated and deceived by those closest to me, bullied, arrested, and both emotionally and physically abused because of my religious upbringing, physical features, the clothes I wore, my dad's obesity, and the cars my parents drove.
+I've loved, had my heart broken, suffered from depression, dark nights of the soul, been manipulated and deceived by those closest to me, bullied, arrested, and both emotionally and physically abused because of my religious upbringing, physical features, the clothes I wore, my dad's morbid obesity, and the cars my parents drove.

 I've challenged, stretched, and pushed myself in countless ways—and been challenged, stretched, and pushed by life...and I've lived to tell about it.